The 2021 Michelin Guide’s ‘Most Luxurious and Delightful’ Places To Dine in Europe

 Coco Chanel once opined that “Luxury must be comfortable, otherwise it is not luxury”.
 Carrying a similar belief system is Alain Ducasse’s elegant London outpost.
-The charming and professional team here patently understand the utmost importance of making each diner feel at ease.
+The charming and professional team here patiently understand the utmost importance of making each diner feel at ease.

 Serving contemporary French cuisine alongside professional yet friendly service, the Alain Ducasse experience is distinguished by an abundance of creativity and generosity.
-Infused with whimsical pleasures and a meticulous attention to detail, this eponymous, three Michelin star restaurant menu showcases an unparalleled love and respect for the art of gastronomy.
-Regarded one of the world’s most decorated chefs, Alain Ducasse is an aesthete and artisan of living and eating well, and revered for his incorporation of international influence.
+Infused with whimsical pleasures and meticulous attention to detail, this eponymous, three Michelin stars restaurant menu showcases an unparalleled love and respect for the art of gastronomy.
+Regarded as one of the world’s most decorated chefs, Alain Ducasse is an aesthete and artisan of living and eating well, and revered for his incorporation of international influence.

 Characterised by distinctively fresh flavours, executed with a light and surprising twist, Alain Ducasse at The Dorchester presents French tradition through the lens of a foreign city.
 This restaurant’s most notable dishes include — the ‘Sauté gourmand’ of lobster and truffled chicken quenelles, the Halibut, oyster and seaweed, and the ‘Baba like in Monte-Carlo’.

-More than anything else, Atrio is place of unexpected encounters.
-It represents the essence of Cáceres itself, nurtured into a concrete reality by its creators, José and Toño.
+More than anything else, Atrio is a place of unexpected encounters.
+It represents the essence of Cáceres itself, nurtured into concrete reality by its creators, José and Toño.
 Fusing all the elements a visitor could wish for into a welcoming oasis, surrounded by the treasures of Extremaduran heritage, Atrio stands as testimony to the lifelong commitment of two consummate professionals devoted to the world of gastronomy and their felicitous collaboration with the award-winning architectural team of Emilio Tuñón Álvarez and Luis Moreno Mansilla.

-‘Atrio’ – the Spanish word for atrium, and the central element of traditional Mediterranean architectural design that dates back to antiquity, is the metaphorical heart of the family home in the Iberian world.
+‘Atrio’ — the Spanish word for atrium, and the central element of traditional Mediterranean architectural design that dates back to antiquity, is the metaphorical heart of the family home in the Iberian world.
 Also known as the interior patio or inner courtyard, Atrio is the culminating point of all pathways that lead from the realms of the intimate to the celebration of shared experience.
-Regarded a spatial embodiment of the encounter between host and guest, and between personal retreat and social interaction, this two Michelin star restaurant aims to present an ever-higher level of culinary excellence and hospitality, whilst establishing itself as the go-to destination for even the most discriminating gourmet traveller.
+Regarded as a spatial embodiment of the encounter between host and guest, and between personal retreat and social interaction, this two Michelin stars restaurant aims to present an ever-higher level of culinary excellence and hospitality, whilst establishing itself as the go-to destination for even the most discriminating gourmet traveller.

 The restaurant’s most notable dishes include — the Flan de papada y caviar, the Pluma en costra de falso pimentón y mostaza, and the Chocolate ibérico con café y jamón rancio.